Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 Spain, at your own pace

-Most of our trips in Spain are self-guided, meaning you can enjoy them at your own pace, without a group or guide, but with our logistical support and detailed documentation to guide you at every step.
+Most of our hiking holidays in Spain are self-guided, meaning you can enjoy them at your own pace, without a group or guide, but with our logistical support and detailed documentation to guide you at every step.
 We take care of your luggage to ensure you travel light, book your accommodations, and provide maps and a customized app.

 Find out more in this article of our blog